flashcordon/Poesie/Poésie.md

+- “The first day or so we all pointed to our countries.
+The third or fourth day we were pointing to our continents.
+By the fifth day, we were aware of only one Earth,”
+- *Prince Sultan bin Salman Al-Saud, premier astronaute Saoudien (Mission STS-51G, 17 Juin 1985, dans la navette Discovery)*

+---

 - We shall not cease from exploration, and the end of all our exploring will be to arrive where we started and know the place for the first time.
 - T. S. Eliot